rahulmax/rahulmax.github.io/_posts/2014-03-27-admin-task-search.markdown

 One of the first prototype paper sketches:

-XXX

 We proposed a couple of UI options.
 <img src="/images/adminsearch.png" alt="Admin Task Search" style="float:left" />
 <div><p class="caption">UI For Admin Task Search: This one was discarded as it interrupts the user from changing his mind, and since lightboxes are considered to hinder accessibility.</p></div>
 Then, we came up with this:
 <img src="/images/adminsearch1.jpg" alt="Admin Task Search" style="float:left" />
 <div><p class="caption"></p></div>

-Finally keyboard shortcuts and keyboard navigation were built-in.
-Check out the video to see it in action.
+This worked great and we started building the tool.
+Junil wrote the ruby code and Adhil crafted the JavaScript.
+Some time later, he made a **jQuery plugin** out of the tool and added keyboard shortcuts also!
+Check out the plugin here — [https://github.com/liberlabs/actionsearch](https://github.com/liberlabs/actionsearch)

+See it in action in the video below:

 <iframe width="800" height="600" src="//www.youtube.com/embed/CTFY1owAHnQ?rel=0" frameborder="0" allowfullscreen></iframe>